vincep5/MMM-Pollen/README.md

 # MMM-Pollen
-get the pollen.com forecast for your zipcode
+MagicMirror module to get the pollen.com forecast for your zipcode

 ## Preview
 ![screenshot1](screenshot1.JPG)